Denghaoyuan123/Bimanual_ur5e_action_control_for_IL/README.md

 # Dual Arm Robotic System Repository
-This repository is dedicated to receiving imitation learning outputs for action and utilizing MoveIt! for planning and executing these actions on a dual-arm robotic system.
+This repository is dedicated to receiving action from Imitation Learning and utilizing MoveIt! for planning and executing these actions on a dual Ur5e robotic system.

 ## Deployment Process